PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 *Fig.6.
 Time series animation display.*

-The figure above illustrate how users can explore different time points, as labeled in their uploaded expression files.
-Use the slider (**A**) to move through the different time points and observe how the pathway changes over time.
+The figure above illustrate how users can explore different time points, with names as labeled in their uploaded expression files, by using the slider (**A**) to move through the different time points and observe how the pathway changes over time.

 To create a timelapse animation of the pathway across all time points, click the "Animate" button (**B**).
 The animation will sequentially display changes across each time point, providing a dynamic view of pathway evolution.